Philocoder93/wendy_bite/readme.md

 https://jigsaw.w3.org/css-validator/#validate_by_input

-You will notice that certain characters do not render properly.
+You will notice rtain characters do not render properly.
 For example, this appears in the header: `RÃ©sumÃ©`.
 You need to fix this.
 Start by Googling "strange HTML characters".